ATLAS Environment at SLAC

 Activate ATLAS Login

 To turn on the ATLAS login you can do it one of two ways, below.
-Next time you login the ATLAS commands should be in your path.
+Next time you login using bash, the ATLAS commands should be in your path.
 You need to use the HEPiX login to get the general SLAC setup (so things like LSF can be used).

-Make ATLAS you HEPiX preferred login
+Make ATLAS your HEPiX preferred login

 In this case there are three steps required to get it working correctly.
 If you've already set your account up for HEPiX login (because you use to work on BaBar for instance) then you only need to do that last step.